Society for Developmental Biology

-The Society for Developmental Biology (SDB), originally the Society for the Study of Development and Growth, is a professional society for scientists and professionals around the world whose research is focused on the study of the developmental biology, embryology, and related disciplines.
+The Society for Developmental Biology (SDB), originally the Society for the Study of Development and Growth, is an organization for scientists and professionals around the world whose research is focused on the study of the developmental biology, embryology, and related disciplines.

 History

-SDB was founded in 1939 as the “Society for the Study of Development and Growth”.
-SDB’s first meeting, a symposium on Development and Growth, was held in a small village schoolhouse in North Truro, Massachusetts in August 1939.
-For each session, a lecture or presentation on a single topic was chosen, and the remainder of the time was spent on discussion.
-The Society was organized as a result of the success of that first meeting.
-In 1965, the organization was renamed the “Society for Development Biology” to reflect SDB’s promotion of the field of developmental biology and advancement of the understanding of developmental biology at all levels.
+The "Society for the Study of Development and Growth" (SDB) was founded in 1939.
+In August 1939, the SDB held its first conference, a symposium on Developmental and Growth, in a small village schoolhouse in North Truro, Massachusetts.
+In 1965, it was renamed the "Society for Developmental Biology" to reflect the SDB's advocacy of developmental biology.

 Mission

-The Society for Developmental Biology employs an inclusive philosophy to further the study of developmental biology and related disciplines; to foster, support, and provide a forum for all investigators in these fields; to educate non-specialists, educators, the general public, and policymakers about developmental biology and related disciplines; and to promote fair, respectful, ethical and equitable practices throughout the scientific enterprise.
+The Society for Developmental Biology's mission is to employ, "... an inclusive philosophy to further the study of developmental biology and related disciplines; to foster, support, and provide a forum for all investigators in these fields; to educate non-specialists, educators, the general public, and policymakers about developmental biology and related disciplines; and to promote fair, respectful, ethical and equitable practices throughout the scientific enterprise."